RoadieHQ/marketing-site/content/docs/details/entity-push-api/index.md

 ## Authentication

-First to be able to use the roadie entity push api we will need to get an authentication token.
+First to be able to use the Roadie entity push API we will need to get an authentication token.
 You can generate your own token by going to the `Administration` -> `Account` (`/administration/account`) page.
 Here go to the `Roadie API Access` section.
 Give a name to your token and press the `GENERATE TOKEN` button.
 Make sure you copy your token and put it in a secure place.
 You can test out your token by hitting the api.
 For example: